Debating whether Tamil Nadu’s Keeladi is Harappan or pre-Harappan is pointless, says archaeologist

-In January, eight years after the discovery of the Sangam-era Keeladi archaeological site near Madurai in Tamil Nadu, Superintending Archaeologist Amarnath Ramakrishna submitted a detailed excavation report for the first two seasons to the Archaeological Survey of India.
+In January, eight years after the discovery of the Sangam-era Keeladi archaeological site near Madurai in Tamil Nadu, Superintending Archaeologist Amarnath Ramakrishna submitted a detailed, 982-page excavation report for the first two seasons to the Archaeological Survey of India.

 Ramakrishna and his team had discovered the early historic site on the banks of the Vaigai river that showed proof of a sophisticated urban settlement in ancient Tamil Nadu.
 Experts noted that the settlement’s dates broadly coincided with what is known as the Sangam Period, a glorious phase for Tamil art and literature.
 Keeladi will enter its ninth season of excavations in 2023 under the Tamil Nadu State Department of Archaeology.